ALACRITY: Treatment Development and Deployment Model

 Transcranial Magnetic Stimulation (TMS)

 TMS is an FDA-cleared safe and effective treatment for patients with depression who have not benefited from prior antidepressant medication.
 It is thought to work by stimulating with magnetic pulses brain are underactive in patients with severe depression.
-The Institute conducts three studies that examine whether TMS increases the efficacy of: a) An antidepressant; b) Problem Solving Therapy, c) Computerized Cognitive Remediation.
+The Institute conducts a study that examines whether TMS increases the efficacy of Problem Solving Therapy.

 Participants to TMS studies receive clinical evaluation and treatment according to study protocols.
-The principal investigator, G. Alexopoulos, MD and the TMS research team can be contacted at (914) 997 4331.
+The principal investigators, Dr. G. Alexopoulos and I. Ilieva and the TMS research team can be contacted at (914) 997 4331.